uwcirg/keycloak-waverifyplus/modules/authenticator-demographic/README.md

 1. Add `DemographicAuthenticatorFactory`, `PinAuthenticatorFactory`, or `TokenAuthenticatorFactory` to your authentication flow.
+2. Configure the `baseUrl` property in `DemographicAuthenticatorFactory` to point to the external verification service.
-2. Enable `PinRequiredAction` to ensure users set up a PIN.
+3. Enable `PinRequiredAction` to ensure users set up a PIN.
-3. Customize form templates for demographic and PIN input.
+4. Customize form templates for demographic and PIN input.
-4. Deploy and test the authentication process.
+5. Deploy and test the authentication process.